syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Bookmarks.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
 'Creates an instance of WordDocument class (Empty Word Document) Dim document As New WordDocument()
-'Add a New section And paragraph in the document. document.EnsureMinimal()
+'Add a new section and paragraph in the document. document.EnsureMinimal()
 'Get the last paragraph.
 Dim paragraph As IWParagraph = document.LastParagraph